-OECD countries to test the fit of a generalized neoclassical trade model that allows for both Ricardian and Heckscher-Ohlin trade.
+In the trade literature, there are also several contributions that construct sectoral productivity indices at various levels of aggregation.
+Notably, Harrigan (1997) computes industry TFP levels for eight sectors in 10 OECD countries to test the fit of a generalised neoclassical trade model that allows for both Ricardian and Heckscher-Ohlin trade.
 He finds support for the existence of Rybzcynski effects.
 In another paper, Harrigan (1999) carefully constructs sectoral price indices for six manufacturing sectors in eight OECD countries and shows that even across this restricted set of economies sectoral prices vary substantially.

-Other related works are the following: Eaton and Kortum (2002) develop a multi-country Ricardian model with a probabilistic technology specification that they calibrate to fit trade between OECD countries.
-Chor (2010) extends their model to Heckscher-Ohlin trade and differences in sectoral characteristics such as financial dependence and volatility.
-Taking a track parallel to ours, Finicelli et al. (2008) apply the baseline Eaton-Kortum model to calibrating aggregate manufacturing TFPs for eighteen OECD economies.
+Other related works are the following: Eaton and Kortum (2002) develop a multicountry Ricardian model with a probabilistic technology specification that they calibrate to fit trade between OECD countries.
+Chor (2010) extends their model to Heckscher-Ohlin trade and differences in sectoral characteristics, such as financial dependence and volatility.
+Taking a track parallel to ours, Finicelli et al. (2008) apply the baseline Eaton-Kortum model to calibrate aggregate manufacturing TFPs for 18 OECD economies.
 Their model, however, does not include Heckscher-Ohlin rationales for trade.
 Also, the authors compute only aggregate manufacturing productivity indices, whereas we estimate productivity differences at the industry level and for a sample that includes a large number of developing countries.
-In fact, their main contribution is to develop a method for evaluating the impact of trade openness on aggregate TFP, which occurs through reallocation of resources towards more efficient firms, a channel that we disregard in the present paper.
-Finally, Morrow (2010) also augments the Romalis model for Ricardian TFP differences in order to test the hybrid Ricardian-Heckscher-Ohlin model.
-He estimates the model employing sectoral TFPs constructed from production data instead of backing out TFPs from the model.
+In fact, their main contribution is to develop a method for evaluating the impact of trade openness on aggregate TFP, which occurs through reallocation of resources towards more efficient firms, a channel that we disregard in this article.
+Finally, Morrow (2010) also augments the Romalis (2004) model for Ricardian TFP differences to test the hybrid Ricardian-Heckscher-Ohlin model.
+He estimates the model by employing sectoral TFPs constructed from production data instead of backing out TFPs from the model.